skymethod/spc/README.md

 #### Do these numbers mean "downloads" are obsolete? ####

-Not at all, these client-side metrics are self-reported by each app and should always been sanity-checked against the corresponding downloads.
-They are _in addition to_, not _a replacement of_ the traditional download-based metrics, and should always be displayed to the podcasters in separate charts - as to avoid comparing apples and oranges.
+Not at all, these client-side metrics are self-reported by each app and should always be sanity-checked against the corresponding downloads.
+They are _in addition to_, not _a replacement of_ the traditional download-based metrics, and should always be displayed to podcasters in separate charts - as to avoid comparing apples and oranges.

 #### Does this mean these numbers will be public? ####

 Not in the sense that anyone can see them by default, that should remain the choice of the podcaster.
-Although the api endpoint is public in the http sense, keystrings should be unguessable and long enough to compat enumeration attacks.
-Once received by the podcaster, they are free to share them with other services they use as they wish.
+Although the api endpoint is public in the http sense, keystrings should be unguessable and long enough to combat enumeration attacks.
+Once received by the podcaster, they are free to share them with other services they use as needed.

 #### Where will this standard live once adopted? ####